 What are the Types of Packaging?

 Packaging types are divided into three categories based on material, usage, and function.
 The materials include paper, plastic, glass, metal, and wood.
-Paper-based packaging such as cardboard, paperboard, kraft paper, card stock, and corrugated fiberboard is widely used in food, retail, and e-commerce industries.
+Paper-based packaging, such as cardboard, paperboard, kraft paper, card stock, and corrugated fiberboard, is widely used in food, retail, and e-commerce industries.
 Packaging made from paper-based materials is eco-friendly, recyclable, and easily customizable for branding.
 Plastic is lightweight and versatile, often used for bottles and containers.
 Glass provides a premium look to the packaging, making it ideal for beverages and perfumes.
-Metal provides durability and protection, commonly used in cans and tins.
-Wood is primarily used for crates and pallets in shipping.
+Metal provides durability and protection, and it is commonly used in cans and tins.
+Wood is used mainly for crates and pallets in shipping.

-Packaging types based on usage include custom packaging, sustainable packaging, flexible packaging, retail packaging, luxury packaging, e-commerce packaging, and bulk packaging.
+Packaging types based on usage include custom packaging, sustainable packaging, flexible packaging, retail packaging, luxury packaging, e-commerce packaging, bulk packaging, and product packaging.
 Custom packaging is made to fit a specific brand or product.
 Sustainable packaging incorporates eco-friendly materials such as recycled or biodegradable components.
 Flexible packaging is lightweight and easy to shape, often used for food.
 Retail packaging is designed to look attractive in stores, while luxury packaging uses high-quality materials for a premium feel.
 E-commerce packaging ensures product protection during shipping and enhances the unboxing experience.
 Bulk packaging is used to transport large quantities of goods safely.
+Product packaging refers to the immediate container or wrapping used to enclose a product, ensuring its safety, usability, and shelf appeal across various industries.

 What are Primary, Secondary, and Tertiary Packaging?